-- Existing employment sources and tourist attractions or potential in Kilmacow. - Kilkenny County Development Plan 2008-2014 and its policies, objectives and proposals as appropriate to Kilmacow, in particular Chapter 5, 6 and 7 dealing with economic development, rural development and tourism in the County. - Kilkenny Tourism and Development Strategy, 2006-2011 Linking Old and New, City and County and Kilkenny County Council's Strategy for Economic, Social and Cultural Development, 2002. - Resources that is available to Kilkenny Council to facilitate the delivery of infrastructure and services. - National and regional planning guidelines which are applicable including the Retail Planning Guidelines by the DoEHLG. - Public Consultation including the input received through the public workshops, written submissions, completed questionnaires and through speaking with other stakeholders. - Principles of proper planning and sustainable development.
+- Existing employment sources and tourist attractions or potential in Kilmacow. - Kilkenny County Development Plan 2008-2014 in particular Chapter 5, 6 and 7 dealing with economic development, rural development and tourism in the County. - Kilkenny Tourism and Development Strategy, 2006-2011 Linking Old and New, City and County and Kilkenny County Council's Strategy for Economic, Social and Cultural Development, 2002. - Retail Planning Guidelines by the DoEHLG.